jgresswright/portfolio-rater-irr-sql/README.md

 ## Key Findings

-- **Opinion evaluations remain the hardest to agree on** — this holds across two independently generated synthetic datasets and two entirely different analytical approaches (R/statistical vs. SQL/aggregation), which is a stronger claim than either project could make alone.
+- **Opinion evaluations showed the widest agreement spread in this dataset** — a small effect (0.79 vs. ~0.76 for other domains) that's likely explained by this dataset's random rater-expertise draw giving opinion the fewest domain experts (2 of 12), rather than a structural property worth generalizing from.
 - **Rater volatility is measurable and meaningfully different across raters** — a ~0.22-point gap in average consecutive-rating delta between the most- and least-volatile raters in this dataset.
 - **A modest late-batch drift in disagreement appeared** — real, but small enough that it's presented here as a flag for further monitoring rather than a strong conclusion.
 - **Tie-aware ranking matters** — a naive `ROW_NUMBER()` approach would have silently discarded three of four genuinely tied "most disagreed" evaluations in one batch; `RANK()` preserves them.